ndangeles/Documentation/docs/store/custom-actions/CreateSubEstimatesFromProjectDisciplines.rst

 **When to use**

 | For each Department in the Estimate's Project, a new Estimate will be automatically created.
-| If a template is available, one can define per Job Type, the eligible Departments for the Estimate creation.
+| If a template is available (which is not required), one can define per Job Type, the eligible Departments for the Estimate creation.
 | (Remember: This code is the default implementation which can be modified anytime in the system)

 .. code-block:: c#